-A recently published article that contemplated the benefits of building your own technology struck a chord with me for this reason.
-While the “build vs. buy” decision has been an ongoing topic for associations for decades, I believe that we are well past the point where most associations should be spending time thinking about this.
-Particularly as technology becomes more complex, and as more opportunities to integrate new abilities such as advanced Artificial Intelligence become available, associations have to be careful not to weigh themselves down with projects far removed from their area of expertise.
+That’s why a recently published article that contemplated the benefits of building your own technology struck a chord with me.
+While the “build vs. buy” debate has been an ongoing topic for associations for decades, I believe we are well past the point where most associations should be spending time thinking about this.
+Particularly as technology becomes more complex, and as more opportunities to integrate new abilities, such as advanced artificial intelligence, become available, associations have to be careful not to weigh themselves down with projects far removed from their area of expertise.
 Even with traditional database and web applications, attracting and retaining in-house talent to build and maintain these technologies has been a challenge for almost all associations.

 Are associations well positioned to be focused on developing core technology?
-In most cases I believe the answer is a very strong no.
+In most cases, the answer is a very strong no.

 So, what should associations do to get themselves well positioned to excel in a tech-driven era of engagement?
-My view is that associations need to have expertise at integrating a variety of technology components and adapting their business model to drive change.
+Associations need to have expertise at integrating a variety of technology components and adapting their business model to drive change.
 Here are some examples:

 CORE BUSINESS APPS

-My view is that the days of monolithic and “do everything” apps are going to give way to a very different future.
-A pendulum has swung back and forth for years between “best of breed” and “integrated suites” and each era of computing has brought the two camps closer together because it becomes easier with each generation to connect apps.
-These days with a wide array of excellent association-specific and generic business apps, connected by APIs and by tools like Zapier, Microsoft Flow, and even IFTTT, you can spend your time connecting apps and workflows to drive a new way of doing business without touching a line of code or creating new apps from scratch.
+The days of monolithic and “do everything” apps are going to give way to a very different future.
+A pendulum has swung back and forth for years between “best of breed” and “integrated suites,” and each era of computing has brought the two camps closer together because it becomes easier with each generation to connect apps.
+These days with a wide array of excellent association-specific and generic business apps connected by APIs and tools like Zapier, Microsoft Flow and even IFTTT, you can spend your time connecting apps and workflows to drive a new way of doing business without touching a line of code or creating new apps from scratch.

 INTELLIGENT CONTENT CURATION

-This area is a personal passion of mine – using Deep Learning methods to find the best content from the web and bring it to your members and completely disrupt the traditional engagement pattern that is focused on just your own content and offerings.
+This area is a personal passion of mine – using deep learning methods to find the best content from the web and bring it to your members and completely disrupt the traditional engagement pattern that is focused on just your own content and offerings.
 The technologies are available today to do this in a very compelling manner.
-My company, www.rasa.io is but one of the ways to go about doing this.
+My company, www.rasa.io, is just one of the ways to go about doing this.
 Having spent a few years developing the AI to do this, I can tell you that most associations would not be well served attempting to brew this in-house.

-I’m not suggesting that there is never a case where an association should build a new piece of technology.
+I’m not suggesting there is never a case when an association should build a new piece of technology.
 There are always situations where some groups are outliers and this would make sense.
-But, in 2017, for the overwhelming majority of associations, including those that have very large technology budgets, building custom code in house is usually the wrong move.
-Doing that creates a near-instant “legacy” environment that you have to spend most of your energy and money on maintaining instead of spending time thinking about using the latest tech to drive disruption.
+But, today, for the overwhelming majority of associations, including those that have very large technology budgets, building custom code in house is usually the wrong move.
+Doing that creates a near-instant “legacy” environment you have to spend most of your energy and money on maintaining instead of spending time thinking about using the latest tech to drive disruption.